leafleaf90/dev-journey/_posts/2020-07-01-e-reader-vs-physical-books.md

 - Set a hard limit on how many books you allow on your e-reader at one time.
 5 seems reasonable.
 A few more for a longer trip.
 - Get physical books if you suspect you’ll want to jump back and forward between sections or use it as a reference (example of a book that works best in physical form: [Ray Dalio’s Principles](https://www.amazon.com/gp/product/1501124021/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501124021&linkCode=as2&tag=journeydev-20&linkId=6948d692da83ca41e07adcb10f21818c){:target="\_blank"}).
 - Keep the books you want to read in a list on a service such as Goodreads rather than stored on your e-reader, as it becomes too tempting to move on to the latest and greatest.
-- Support your local bookstore and get secondhand books whenever you find something that’s on your reading list.
+- Support your local bookstore and get secondhand books whenever you find something that's on your reading list.

 For recommendations on what to load your e-reader with, check out my post on [books for productivity]({% post_url 2020-06-21-3-books-for-productivity %})